-The significant Bordeaux wine trading house was founded in 1886 by Désiré Cordier (+1940) in Toul in the department of Meurthe-et-Moselle.
-Initially, they limited themselves to the wine trade ( Négociant ), but in 1917 the five wineries became Château Fanning-Lafontaine, Château Gruaud-Larose.
+The important thing Bordeaux wine trading house was founded in 1886 by Désiré Cordier (+1940) in Toul in the Meurthe-et-Moselle department.
+Initially, it was limited to the wine trade ( Négociant ), but in 1917 the five wineries became Château Fanning-Lafontaine, Château Gruaud-Larose.
 Château Lafaurie-Peyraguey.
-Château Meyney and Château Talbot which were followed by more over the years (today, only the third is in the company).
-In the First World War, there was a great boom, because the company could conclude a general contract for the supply of wine and spirits to the French army.
-Out of concern for the enemy troops, the company headquarters was relocated to Bordeaux.
-After the founder's death in 1940, his son Jean Cordier took over the management of the company in 1947 following an interim management.
-In 1997, the group Val-d'Orbieu acquired the majority shareholding on Négocioant area,
+Chateau Meyney and Château Talbot bought, followed by others over the years (today only the third is owned by the company).
+There was a great boom in the First World War because the company was able to conclude a general contract for the supply of wine and spirits to the French army.
+Out of concern for enemy troops, the company headquarters were moved to Bordeaux.
+After the death of the founder in 1940, his son Jean Cordier took over the management of the company after interim management.
+In 1997 the Val-d'Orbieu group acquired the majority of the shares on Négocioant area,

-Finally, in 2001, a merger of the trading companies Cordier and Mestrezat, the second brought a few wineries.
-The new company now operates under the name Cordier Mestrezat Grands Crus .
-As part of a structural adjustment, the six wineries Château Blaignan, Château Grand-Puy Ducasse, Château Lamothe-Bergeron, Château Meyney, Château Plagnac and Château de Rayne-Vigneau sold to Banque Crédit-Agricole in 2004.
-In possession are left Château Clos des Jacobins (St-Émilion) and Château Lafaurie-Peyraguey (Sauternes).
-Foreign joint ventures exist with the winery Montana in New Zealand and with the winery Ste-Genevíeve Wines in Texas (USA).
-More than half of the business is export.
-The products are not distributed through the free market, but exclusively to partners.
+Finally, in 2001, the Cordier and Mestrezat retailers merged; The new company now operates under the name Cordier Mestrezat Grands Crus .
+In the course of a structural adjustment, the six wineries Château Blaignan, Château Grand-Puy Ducasse, Château Lamothe-Bergeron, Chateau Meyney, Château Plagnac and Château de Rayne-Vigneau sold to Banque Crédit-Agricole in 2004.
+Have remained in possession Château Clos des Jacobins (St-Émilion) and Château Lafaurie-Peyraguey (Sauternes).
+Foreign joint ventures exist with the winery Montana in New Zealand and with the Ste-Genevíeve Wines winery in Texas (USA).
+Export accounts for more than half of the business.
+The products are not sold through the free market, but exclusively to partners.